Chilipp/straditize/straditize/widgets/tutorial/hoya-del-castillo/hoya-del-castillo-tutorial-digitize.rst

 Digitizing the data
 ===================
 The next step, after we cleaned up the image, is the digitization of the diagram.
-This is straightforward, just click the :guilabel:`Digitize` button.
+Click the :guilabel:`Digitize` button.

 You now see the lines that result from the digitization.
 You can remove them in the `Plot control` section by clicking the |remove| button of the